dandrews7396/RoboND-Perception-Project/project_writeup.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.

-For this element of the project, I carried out the filtering as previously covered in the exercises for the perceptionmodule for the course.
+For this element of the project, I carried out the filtering as previously covered in the exercises for the perception module of the course.
 However, as the pcl library had been updated, I was able to make use of the statistical outlier filter.
-This serves to reduce the 'noise' contained within the raw image data.
+This serves to reduce the 'noise' contained within the raw image data, the result of which, can be seen in the following images.

+![alt text][noise]

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.